Maybe you have heard about Django and that it can help you build websites. You might be new to Python, new to web development, or new to programming.

 The protocol uses a standard format and a set of commands to communicate.
 A few of the common commands are:

-POST- Send data to a resource
+POST- Create or update a resource

-DELETE- Request deletion of a resource
+DELETE- Delete a resource

 If you visit my website